11 Sights in La Rochelle, France (with Map and Images)

 Base de Sous-Marins de la Pallice Jean-Pierre Bazard / CC BY-SA 3.0

-The La Rochelle submarine base was a huge bunker during World War II intended to house the Kriegsmalin's fleet of Type 3 U submarines.
-It's part of the Atlantic Wall.
-In use, it is also known as the "La Pallice Underwater Base," a district of La Rochelle.
+The submarine base of La Rochelle is a huge bunker from the Second World War, intended to house the 3rd U-boat flotilla of the Kriegsmarine.
+It is part of the Atlantic Wall.
+In usage, it is also referred to as the "La Pallice Submarine Base", La Pallice being a district of La Rochelle located in the western part of the city.

 Wikipedia: Base sous-marine de La Rochelle (FR)